elenadimitrova/ContractFactory/README.md

 # How to reproduce that behavior?

 This is a truffle project so you can just use `truffle test` to see tests results.
-Both tests fail, this problem has been reproduced using both `ethereumjs-testrpc` and `geth`
+Both tests fail, this problem has been reproduced using both `ethereumjs-testrpc` and `geth`.